Linda J. de Wit holds a BSc in Political Science, a BA in Philosophy, and an MA in Global Studies.

 Work for CID:

-Linda de Wit produced 12 of the 13 CID Posters, the poster for the 2018 video competition, the current CID brochure, CID letterhead, and prepared the layout and design for In Dialogue: CID Occasional Papers.
+Linda de Wit produced 13 of the 14 CID Posters, the poster for the 2018 video competition, the current CID brochure, CID letterhead, and prepared the layout and design for In Dialogue: CID Occasional Papers.
+She also designed the CID Report for the UNESCO Futures of Education initiative.